 For more California travel inspiration, check out this guide to the state’s 50 Most Beautiful Places.

-LGBT – Gay California Travel Guide
+LGBTQ – Gay California Travel Guide

 California is probably one of the best states in the union for gay travelers.
 With a liberal attitude and forward thinking population, so many gay-friendly establishments and loads happening in the annual gay events calendar, it’s a definite highlight for any queer visitor to the US.